 Read Next: What Birds Eat Sunflower Seeds?

-Birds Not Attracted to Safflower Seed
+Species Not Attracted to Safflower Seed

 While many birds enjoy safflower seeds, there are a few species that do not find them particularly appealing.
 With their thick shells and bitter taste, safflower seeds deter some birds from consuming them, making them a great choice to attract only specific bird species.

-Starlings and Cowbirds also tend to avoid safflower seeds.
+• Starlings and Cowbirds also tend to avoid safflower seeds.
 These blackbirds are more inclined to eat grains, fruits, and insects.
 By providing safflower seeds in your bird feeder, you can actually discourage these particular birds from visiting your yard.

-Crows are another bird species that may not find safflower seeds attractive.
+• Crows are another bird species that may not find safflower seeds attractive.
 Although they are known to be adaptable and resourceful, crows prefer a diet of insects, small animals, and grains instead.

-Pigeons and Robins also show little interest in consuming safflower seeds.
+• Pigeons and Robins also show little interest in consuming safflower seeds.
 Pigeons typically seek out smaller grains and seeds, while Robins primarily feast on insects and fruits.

-It is important to note that these preferences may vary among individual birds, and some exceptions may occur.
+Note: These preferences may vary among individual birds, and some exceptions may occur.
 Nonetheless, offering safflower seeds in your bird feeder can help you attract the desired species while limiting less welcome visitors.

 Remember, when using safflower seeds, it is crucial to maintain a clean and hygienic feeder to ensure the birds’ health and well-being.
 By doing so, you will create a pleasant environment that will attract a variety of songbirds to your yard.